mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 is something we can calculate using equilibrium statistical mechanics.
 Finally, the third example shows different configurations of a small patch of cell membrane.
 All deformations of a membrane have energetic costs associated with them.
-So listing all possible microstates of the system we can calculate what is the most likely configuration that we could find a membrane given the forces and stresses acting on the membrane.
+So listing all possible membrane configurations we can calculate what is the most likely shape of a membrane given the forces and stresses acting on it.

 The macroscopic states that we get to observe can then be thought of as a coarse-graining of many microstates into a single macrostate.
 For example, in